CTSRD-CHERI/cheribsd-getting-started/src/morello-pikvm/README.md

 which connects to the Morello (and hence CheriBSD) console.
 With the above commands, the keystrokes Ctrl-B followed by Ctrl-X can be used to quit picocom.

 If you press Enter on the MCC console you should see a `Cmd>` prompt indicating the Morello MCC is communicating.
+If not, check your wiring and that power is connected to the Morello.

 ## Upgrading the firmware via the PiKVM